cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 - _Rationale:_ Some agencies do not have capability for phishing-resistant MFA at this time, therefore an alternative is provided.
 - _Last Modified:_ August 17, 2023
-- Notes
-  - ONLY to be enforced if Policy 1.1 is not possible for the agency.
-  - SMS or Voice as the MFA method SHALL NOT be used.
+- _Note:_ ONLY to be enforced if Policy 1.1 is not possible for the agency.
+SMS or Voice as the MFA method SHALL NOT be used.

 - MITRE ATT&CK TTP Mapping
   - [T1621: MFA Request Generation](https://attack.mitre.org/techniques/T1621/)